davemckain/AsciiMathParser.js/README.md

     var mathElement = asciiMathParser.parseAsciiMathInput("ax^2 + bx + c");

 You can call this method as many times as you like.
+You may pass an optional second argument to pass additional options to the compiler.
+If present, this argument should be a Java object containing some of the following values:

+* `displayMode: true|false`: if true, a `display="block"` attribute will be added to the resulting <math> element.
+* `addSourceAnnotation (true|false)`: If true, a MathML `<annotation encoding="ASCIIMathInput">` element will be added to the resulting MathML that contains the original ASCIIMath input.

 4. Do something fabulous with your MathML
 -----------------------------------------